HexaCoreRepo/Modern-6/README.md

 *I am **uncertain** if this works with Winterboard or Anemone, as I have not tested them.

 To install: Download the theme to your jailbroken device (on iOS/iPadOS 13.0 or later you can download it with Safari), open it in the Apple Files application.
 In Files, tap and hold on the .zip file and tap "Share".
-Then find "Copy to Filza" and tap on it.
-Once it opens tap the .zip and it will extract into a folder.
+Then find "Copy to Filza" and select it.
+Once it opens, tap the .zip and it will extract into a folder.
 Copy the new folder and navigate to /Library/Themes and paste the folder there.

-If you have any bugs, open a new issue and I *will* see it!
+If you come across any bugs, open a new issue and I *will* see it!